The Ultimate Harry Potter Guide to Edinburgh

 - things to do

 Harry Potter is a household name across the globe, but did you know that J.K.
-Rowling penned the world's favourite wizarding stories right here in Edinburgh?
+Rowling penned some of the world's favourite wizarding stories right here in Edinburgh?

 As you walk around the city, you can see the streets and sights that inspired the global sensation.
 Visit the locations in our guide and get a real sense of Hogwarts and the Wizarding World, right here in Scotland's capital...